 - A server that shares its resources with other servers to support applications.
+See also virtual machine.

 virtual server collection

 A set of virtual servers that are involved in supporting a workload.
 The set is not necessarily static.
 The constituents of the collection at any given point are determined by the virtual servers involved in supporting the workload at that time.
-See also Open Virtual Machine Format, virtual appliance, virtual server image.
+See also Open Virtualization Format, virtual appliance, virtual server image.

 virtual server image

 A package containing metadata that describes the system requirements, virtual disks, and any goals and constraints for the virtual machine, such as isolation and availability.
 See also virtual appliance, virtual server collection.